 For this church:

-The village of Holtone (Hawton) was recorded in Domesday as having a mill, five manors, one priest and two churches.
+Domesday Book records that in 1086 there was a priest and two churches in Holtone (Hawton).
 The main landowner was Raph de Limesi at that period and his manors were held by Alured.
 There is no surviving physical evidence today of the churches mentioned in Domesday.